| Home | Back to Goldfish |

 The moor standard is as follows:

-- Eyes to be projecting from surface of head
+- Eyes to project outwards and slightly forward from surface of head.

-The colour should be deep black only without a trace of brown or silver.
+The colour should be metallic deep black only without a trace of brown or silver.
+Quality fish will have high colour intensity extending into the fins giving a velvety appearance.

 Ideal profiles are illustrated below: